MarioBonse/IPC_with_capability/README.md

 ```
 sudo /Test/test_user_exe
 ```
-You can always in generale remove the module
+You can always in general remove the module
 ```
 sudo /sbin/rmmod /Test/capabilty_module.ko
 ```
-and also check the modules insered on the virtual machine with
+and also check that the module has been inserted in the kernel (running on the virtual machine) with
 ```
 sudo /sbin/lsmod
 ```
-and finally shows the kernel'S log with
+and finally show the kernel'S log with
 ```
 sudo /sbin/dmesg
 ```